 3.1.
 Center Meetings/Branch (3daysFO/BM+3daysDM/AM):

 3.1.1.
-All Stakeholder can make complaints to the Assessment Quality monitoring manager/Operations Coordination Executive in Corporate Office: These enquiries will be forwarded to the GM Operations for follow up and resolution.
-The issues raised by the VTP/Assessor/Proctors are resolved within 3 days at regional office level.
+All Stakeholders can make complaints to the Assessment Quality monitoring manager/Operations Coordination Executive in Corporate Office: These inquiries will be forwarded to the GM Operations for follow-up and resolution.
+The issues raised by the VTP/Assessor/Proctors are resolved within 3 days at the regional office level.
 If the complaint is against the Field Staff it should be reported to the GM Operations.

 3.2.
 Written Complaint:

 3.2.1.
-All stakeholders complaints are presented to the Grievance Redressal Committee once in 15 days by the Area Manager/DM or the audit team and after a complaint is received where the Grievance Redressal Committee does investigation into the matters raised by the client.
+All stakeholder’s complaints are presented to the Grievance Redressal Committee once in 15 days by the Area Manager/DM or the audit team and after a complaint is received where the Grievance Redressal Committee does the investigation into the matters raised by the client.